 In 1990, the Hispanic population in the city was almost 30 percent; by 2000 it had grown to almost 40 percent, and by 2010 grew to almost 47 percent.
 By 2020, the county projections indicate that the Hispanic population will comprise a greater percentage of the total population than any other race group.
 Demographic forecasts for the eight counties in the San Joaquin Valley indicate that a sizeable out-migration of the white non-Hispanic population and an even large increase in the Hispanic population is expected.
 In both the city and county, the Black population has remained relatively consistent and is expected to decrease slightly going into 2020.
-The Black population within the county is predominantly located in urban areas, the largest concentration being within the city of Fresno.
+The Black population within the city of Fresno.
 The Asian/Pacific Islander population increased slightly at both the city and county level.